oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 AEX, just like [VXU](VXU.md) is a quadruplet of a person and therefore have multiple personalities for each member.

 ### JHR
 In a nutshell, he behaves differently in different situations.
-JHR is still a good guy though albeit slightly insane.
+JHR is still genuinely a good guy though albeit slightly insane (sociopathy).
 #### As a host
 JHR is warm and welcoming, albeit strict at times.
 He is also a workaholic, so he would probably get depressed if he doesn't do anything.
 He is the host after all, what do you expect?
 He wants and needs to do his job.
 #### As a normal person
-As a normal person, he is a good person to hang out with, but can be weird and sociopathic at times.
+As a normal person, he is genuinely a good person to hang out with, but can be weird and sociopathic at times.
 He is not exactly normal in his mind, so he may speak random garbage that you weren't supposed to hear.

 JHR is fairly chatty relatively, but he is not as chatty as [JKE](JKE.md).
 He likes to talk about knowledge.
 He likes to exchange life with you and him.
 JHR is practically pretty much down to basic in his chattiness, he just wants to make people comfortable.